abhishekkumarjjha/smart_contract_analyst_agent/README.md

 ## Production Context

 Built during my time as Financial Analyst at Horizon Clinical Research Group (Houston, TX).
-Deployed to production with direct financial consequences — output used by finance and operations teams for contract negotiation and budget reconciliation with pharmaceutical sponsors.
+Deployed for contract negotiation and budget reconciliation with pharmaceutical sponsors.

 The agent recovered identifiable revenue on every contract it reviewed by surfacing billing items sponsors had omitted.